Engee documentation

 tryparse(type, str; base)

-Like parse, but returns either a value of the requested type, or nothing if the string does not contain a valid number.
+Similarly parse, but returns either the value of the requested type, or nothing, if the string does not contain a valid number.

 big(x)